JamesAnthonyLow/ChmodAllow/README.md

 Chmod is awesome and powerful but for a beginner like me I don't use all of those options when I'm just writing simple bash scripts.
-I wrote this scripte to save myself some typing here's how it works.
+I wrote this script to save myself some typing.

+Here's how it works:

 Instead of typing 'chmod +x "filename.sh"'